 People often cringe when they read about the meaning of life (I did as well), but think a minute: are you truly happy with what you do?
 Wouldn't you mind doing that thing for the rest of your life?

 If that's not the case, maybe you should reconsider your personal meaning of life.

 Anyways let's get into it!

-Habits usually take form within a month and become automatic behaviour after two months.
+Habits usually take form within a month and become automatic behavior after two months.
 That said you can imagine how powerful habits truly are.

-First of all brainstorm a few minutes and note down every habit that you might have accumulated throughout the years, note good and bad on different sides.
+First of all, brainstorm a few minutes and note down every habit that you might have accumulated throughout the years, note good and bad on different sides.
 Is the list equally long on each side?
 If the good ones overweight, that's definitely a positive sign.
-You will have a couple bad ones and that's OK because nobody is perfect.
-It doesn’t matter though how many there are because you can get rid of every single one of them, if you want to.
+You will have a couple of bad ones and that's OK because nobody is perfect.
+It doesn’t matter though how many there are because you can get rid of every single one of them if you want to.

 You should however always concentrate on establishing/deleting one habit at a time.

 It will be hard because humans are getting comfortable too easily and tend to stay in that comfort.
 Unfortunately, this way you will never reach your full potential and see what could be possible.